 Please refer to this file (pdf, 461 Kb).

 Submission of visa applications and passports collection: Monday to Friday, from 9:00 to 12:00

 The Swiss representation does not assume any liability for the loss of documents submitted by mail.

-- for short stay visas: usually between 3 and 15 working days, in certain cases even more;
+- for short stay C visas: between 5 to 15 working days, in certain cases longer;